 One of the most important keys for anyone who alterers a vehicle is they must assume legal responsibility for all duties and liabilities.
 But in reality, does not any driver behind the steering wheel assume legal responsibility while diving on the highway regardless of any modifications?
 There are laws covering all types of driving situations.
 To this author's knowledge, no state has a law prohibiting private owners from driving a vehicle that's overloaded either.
 There are a few states that will issue a ticket if it is discovered the vehicle was hauling more than the declared weight registration.
 That does not necessarily mean the vehicle was overloaded per the OEM Certification Label.
 The consensus among law enforcement officers appears to be that if a vehicle or towing combination appears to be safe, they will not pull you over.
 Vehicle weight enforcement applies primarily to commercial drivers.
 If a towing combination appears similar to the following photo, there is a pretty good chance of being pulled over for unsafe driving conditions.

 Whatever vehicle modification you install, travel safely on the highway using certified manufacturer's components and assume responsibility.

 Copyright © 2014, Dave Gray, Reprint by permission only.

 Here is a similar response to an individual's inquiry found at RamForumZ.com

-Q: What about rear axle air bags like the Firestone Ride-Rite - Want they increase my load capacity?
+Q: What about axle air springs (bags) like the Firestone Ride-Rite - Want they increase my load capacity?